letsencrypt/cp-cps/CPS.md

 Trusted Contributors must undergo a background check prior to performing in a trusted role.
 ISRG management will review the results of background checks for problematic issues prior to approving performance of a trusted role.

-Background checks include, but are not limited to, criminal background and employment history.
+Background checks include, without limitation, criminal background and employment history.

 ### 5.3.3 Training Requirements and Procedures